EdamCheese/EdamCheese.github.io/README.md

 <html lang="en" style = "margin:0">
 <p> The following interactive element requires a keyboard and mouse to use.
 Drag to move around the web.
 Use the scroll wheel to zoom in and out.
 Circles can be filled with one letter each by clicking and typing. </p>
+<p>Please do not view the source code whilst solving this puzzle.</p>
 <body style="border:0px; padding:0px; margin:0px">

 <canvas id="gameCanvas"></canvas>